-Special recognition is due Virginia S. (Ginny) O'Herron who served throughout this cycle of revision as both a member of the Guidelines Committee and as Chair of the ACRL Standards and Accreditation Committee (SAC).
-In this dual role O'Herron was instrumental in securing the placement of the Guidelines draft on the agendas not only of SAC, but also of the ACRL Board and the ALA Committee on Standards.
-In addition to her considerable contribution to the revision process as a member of the Guidelines Committee, O'Herron was then the primary facilitator of the final approval process.-Harvey Gover directly involved with academic programs or extension services offered away from a traditional academic campus, or in the absence of a traditional academic campus, including students, faculty, researchers, administrators, sponsors, and staff, or any of these whose academic work otherwise takes them away from on-campus library services.
+Distance learning community covers all those individuals and agencies, or institutions, directly involved with academic programs or extension services offered away from a traditional academic campus, or in the absence of a traditional academic campus, including students, faculty, researchers, administrators, sponsors, and staff, or any of these whose academic work otherwise takes them away from on-campus library services.

-"Originating institution" refers to the entity, singular or collective, its/their chief administrative officers and governance organizations responsible for the offering or marketing and supporting of distance learning courses and programs: the credit-granting body.
+Originating institution refers to the entity, singular or collective, its/their chief administrative officers and governance organizations responsible for the offering or marketing and supporting of distance learning courses and programs: the creditgranting body.
 Each institution in a multi-institutional cluster is responsible for meeting the library needs of its own students, faculty, and staff at the collective site.

-"Library" denotes the library operation directly associated with the originating institution.
+Library denotes the library operation directly associated with the originating institution.

-"Librarian-administrator" designates a librarian, holding a master's degree from an ALAaccredited library school, who specializes in distance learning library services, and who is directly responsible for the administration and supervision of those services.
+Librarian-administrator designates a librarian, holding a master's degree from an ALA-accredited library school, who specializes in distance learning library services, and who is directly responsible for the administration and supervision of those services.